nokia/SReXperts/docs/nos/index.md

 The NOS stream activities focus on the SR OS and SR Linux devices in the network, but many of them also use the Linux client and subscriber devices as well.

-To gain access to any of the devices you can either connect using SSH to your groups hackathon server (also references as hackathon VM in a number of the activities) or use the ports mapped directly to the node and service you want to connect to from your own laptop.
-More details are available on the [main page of this hackathon site](../index.md).
+To gain access to any of the devices you can either connect using SSH to your groups event server (also referenced as hackathon VM in a number of the activities) or use the ports mapped directly to the node and service you want to connect to from your own laptop.
+More details are available on the [main page of this site](../index.md).

 **Refer to your handout for the username and passwords of any of the equipment in your network.**